A simplicial approach to effective divisors in $\overline{M}_{0,n}$: Background: the Cox ring as a ring of invariants

 Inverting all the $x_I$ roughly corresponds to removing the exceptional divisors, in which case the geometry is simply a linear projection $\PP^{n-2} \dashrightarrow \PP^{n-3}$.
 On this localization of $\Cox(X_n)$ we have the uniform translation action so the homogeneous coordinates on $\PP^{n-3}$ are the differences $\frac{y_i}{z_i} - \frac{y_j}{z_j}$ (these generate the ring of invariants for this action).
 Any hypersurface in $\PP^{n-3}$ is given by a polynomial in these differences, and its strict transform in $\Bl\PP^{n-3}$ is given by clearing the denominators.
 More formally, we have: \begin{theorem}[{DG13}, Corollary 1.3] For all $n \ge 5$,

-\end{theorem} By Equation (\ref{eq:PicDeg}) we have $[\frac{y_i}{z_i} - \frac{y_j}{z_j}] = H - \sum E_I$, where the sum ranges over all permissible $I$.
+\end{theorem} By Equation (\ref{eq:PicDeg}) we have $[\frac{y_i}{z_i} - \frac{y_j}{z_j}] = H - \sum_{1 \le |I| \le n-4} E_I$.
 The boundary divisors are given by the $x_I$ and the binomials obtained by clearing denominators of the differences $\frac{y_i}{z_i} - \frac{y_j}{z_j}$.
 Elements of the Cox ring with class that is not a sum of boundary classes are given by clearing denominators of a polynomial in the differences $\frac{y_i}{z_i} - \frac{y_j}{z_j}$ where some cancellation occurs when expanding it out.
 For instance, the Keel-Vermeire divisors are obtained from and its permutations.